oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 ]

-If a part of a stock keeping unit of the component to identify is given, it MUST begin at the first and end at the last character position of the string representing the targeted component.
+If a part of a stock keeping unit of the component to identify is given, it SHALL begin at the first and end at the last character position of the string representing the targeted component.
 The wildcard characters `?` (for a single character) and `*` (for zero or more characters) signal exclusion of characters at these positions from matching.
 This applies also to the first character.
-An unescaped `*` MUST be the only `*` wildcard in the string.
-As part of the stock keeping unit, the special characters `?`, `*` and `\` MUST be escaped with `\`.
+An unescaped `*` SHALL be the only `*` wildcard in the string.
+As part of the stock keeping unit, the special characters `?`, `*` and `\` SHALL be escaped with `\`.

 #quote(block: true)[
-Note: A backslash MUST be escaped itself in a JSON string.
+Note: A backslash SHALL be escaped itself in a JSON string.
 ]

 #emph[Examples